 BSP is a system designed to facilitate and simplify the selling, reporting and remitting procedures of IATA Accredited Passenger Sales Agents, as well as improve financial control and cash flow for BSP Airlines.

-A truly worldwide system: at the close of 2011, there were 88 BSPs, covering 176 countries and territories serving about 400 airlines, while gross sales processed amounted to $259 billion.
+A truly worldwide system: at the close of 2013, there were 88 BSPs, covering 179 countries and territories serving about 400 airlines, while gross sales processed amounted to $259 billion.
 The on-time settlement rate was 99.96%.

 Benefits of a BSP

 - Agents issue one sales report and remit one amount to a central point

 - Airlines receive one settlement covering all agents

 - Simplifies and reduces work through the use of electronic ticketing on behalf of all BSP Airlines

 - Less resources required for billing and collection

 - Electronic distribution of billing reports, and generation of debit/credit memos (ADMs/ACMs) via BSPlink

 - Increased financial control thanks to centralization and grouping

 - Consolidated document flow, permitting accelerated quality controls